Florida Gators men's basketball: Final Fours

-Over the next decade, Florida reached the doorstep of the Final Four several times but were usually turned away.
-From 2011–2014, the Gators made four consecutive trips to the Elite Eight.
-Florida held late leads in the first two of them, but could never finish the game and lost each time, first to Butler, then to Louisville, before Michigan blew them out in their third straight Elite 8.
+Over the next decade, Florida reached the doorstep of the Final Four several times but was usually turned away.
+From 2011 to 2014, the Gators made four consecutive trips to the Elite Eight.
+Florida held late leads in the first two of them, but lost both times, first to Butler in overtime, and then the following year, blew a 65–54 lead with eight minutes to go and fell to Louisville.
+In 2013, Florida made its third straight trip to the Elite 8, but this time got blown out by Michigan.
 Florida finally broke through against Dayton in their fourth straight Regional final appearance and moved on to play eventual 2014 national champions Connecticut in the Final Four, where they were defeated 63–53.
-After a two year absence from the NCAA Tournament, Mike White got them back to the Elite Eight in 2017, where the Gators were again defeated, this time by SEC rival South Carolina.
+After a two-year absence from the NCAA Tournament, Mike White got them back to the Elite Eight in 2017, where the Gators built a halftime lead but were again defeated, this time by SEC rival South Carolina.